 The Company has an inter-company service agreement with National Liability & Fire Insurance Company ("NL&F"), where NL&F may provide certain administrative and special services to the Company and makes available to the Company certain property, equipment, and facilities for a fee as specified in the agreement.
 The agreement has received approval of the parties' state of domicile.
 The terms require that amounts related to these agreements be settled within 60 days.
-All amounts per agreement were immaterial.
+All amounts per the agreement were immaterial.

 The Company has a management agreement with NL&F, which is designed to allocate a proportionate share of operating expenses to affiliated companies.
 The agreement has received approval of the parties' state of domicile.
 The terms require that amounts related to these agreements be settled within 60 days.
-All amounts per agreement were immaterial.
+All amounts per the agreement were immaterial.

 The Company has an inter-company service agreement with National Fire & Marine Insurance Company ("NF&M"), where BHSIC may perform certain underwriting, advisory, and claims services for NF&M in connection with its insurance business.
-Costs allocated during 2020 related to the agreement totaled \$117,402 and were immaterial for 2019.
+Costs allocated during 2021 related to the agreement totaled \$140,829 and were \$117,402 for 2020.
 The agreement has received approval of the parties' state of domicile.
 The terms require that amounts related to these agreements, including service costs and amounts collected on behalf of NF&M, be settled within 60 days of each calendar quarter.
-The amount due to NF&M by the Company totaled \$299,106, which included a receivable of \$30,423 for cost allocation, and \$210,369 at December 31, 2020 and December 31, 2019, respectively.
+The amount due to NF&M by the Company totaled \$361,174, which included a receivable of \$33,273 for cost allocation, and \$299,106 at December 31, 2021 and December 31, 2020, respectively.